 - If they are monthly paid, then they’ll just get their fixed semi monthly rate.
 No deduction will appear on the payslip.

-- If the are hourly paid, they won’t get paid for the day.
+- If the are hourly paid, they will get 100% for regular holidays and won’t get paid for the special holidays.

 4. If chosen no, and they work, will they get a double pay?